sovrynn/ecdo/0-FOUNDATION-THEORY/s2/README.md

 On the ostrich egg (`EVIDENCE/civilization-remnants/important-artifacts`) there's indication of a special 200-year phase.

+## Weather

+The 2200 BC and 6200 BC drought events seem to propose temporary periods of *dry* and *cold* weather...
+Is this what we may see during S2?

 ## New Geographic Pole Locations

 New north pole: